mitchthedavid/lcduino/README.md

 ###Adafruit Wiring
 ![Adafruit Wiring](https://github.com/mitchpehora/lcduino/blob/master/lcds___displays_rgblcdtest_t.jpg?raw=true)

-From there, you're good to add the sketch to your Arduino
+From there, you're good to add the sketch to your Arduino.